 Transient living has always concentrated around rivers and streams, which provide fresh water for drinking, cooking, and washing.
 Before the rise of disposable plastic these human uses were largely tolerable by aquatic ecosystems, but not anymore.
 Plastic pollution has dramatically raised the stakes of homelessness as well.
 When rivers swell, which might happen only once every few years, entire tent compounds, with all of their trash, get washed downstream and pile-on the cumulative load of plastic in the lakes, wetlands, and oceans where the rivers discharge.

 This is ugly but you must look.
-If we look and acknowledge these problems, as redefined by plastic, then something can be done about it, but our approach must redefined too.
+If we look and acknowledge these problems, as redefined by plastic, then something can be done about it, but our approach must be redefined too.
 Most governments are too compromised and unreliable.
 The volunteer approach is too sporadic, unspecialized, and critically fails to attach a cost to litter remediation.
 But there are enough people, regardless of socio-economic status, who still do care about public health, natural beauty, and civic pride, and recognize the threat of plastic pollution to them, that collective action in the private sector can contain it.
 It's just a man-made material.
 Are you out there?